 For example, most vendors don’t seem to update the maps very frequently.
 Even if they do get updated, I’ve had to go through a lengthy and somewhat painful exercise to push those updates onto the units through Garmin Express.

 This is why I feel GoogleMaps will eventually replace proprietary or third-party maps, but it’s still not there yet.

 In some cases, I’ve had to pay additional money to get the latest maps like in Australia and Japan.

 Plus, I even had to buy a separate GPS unit in the case of Taiwan, which doesn’t have exclusive maps or SD cards that would work with my existing GPS unit.

-Nevertheless, I still find the combination of the Garmin Nuvi unit and Mapsource / Basecamp software to be indispensable for both trip planning, real-time navigation, and trip logging.
+Nevertheless, I still find the Garmin Nuvi unit and Mapsource / Basecamp software combination as an indispensable trip planning, real-time navigating, and trip logging tool.

 The SD cards are useful for adding maps that don’t come standard with my purchased unit(s) (or has too little space in its internal memory) as well as storing your own waypoints and routes.